vinyasshetty/WeblogChallenge/SOLUTIONS.md

 I have uploaded the scala file(with comments) and also the Zepellin Json File which i used for analyzing the data.
-Zepellin File has the sample results also , so if time permits request to see both.
+Zepellin File has the sample results also.

 **My Final Solution would be Approach 3 Code : com.viny.approach3.WebLogMain.scala**
 Zepellin : approach3.json